 Amici curiae are a diverse group of religious and cultural organizations that advocate for religious freedom, tolerance, and equality.
 See Appendix filed herewith.
 Amici have a strong interest in this case due to their commitment to religious liberty, civil rights, and equal protection of law.

-All parties have consented to the filing of this amicus brief.
 No party's counsel authored this brief in whole or in part, and no party, party's counsel, or other person contributed money intended to fund the preparation or submission of this brief.

 SUMMARY OF ARGUMENT